Who Is Zach Svajda? Meet the American Who Took a Set Off Novak Djokovic at the US Open

 “I was just looking around and thought, wow, this is a full stadium.
 This is really cool.”

-Djokovic eventually took over and won the match, but for Zach, the result didn’t matter.
+Djokovic eventually took control and won the match.
+But for Zach, the result wasn’t the point.

 “That match gave me a lot of confidence.
 I know now that if I play well, I can compete with anyone.”